vga91/n8n-neo4j-nodes/README.md

 ![Banner image](https://user-images.githubusercontent.com/10284570/173569848-c624317f-42b1-45a6-ab09-f0ea3c247648.png)

-# n8n-nodes-starter
+# n8n-neo4j-nodes

 This repo contains example nodes to help you get started building your own custom integrations for [n8n](n8n.io).
 It includes the node linter and other dependencies.

-To make your custom node available to the community, you must create it as an npm package, and [submit it to the npm registry](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry).
+To make this custom node available to the community, you must create it as an npm package, and [submit it to the npm registry](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry).

+### What’s included

+1. Neo4j Vector Store node

+You can use this node to interact with the Neo4j vector properties.

+You can insert documents into a vector table, get documents from a vector table, retrieve documents to provide them to a retriever connected to a chain, or connect directly to an agent as a tool.

+See [here](docs/vector-store.md) for more details

+2. Neo4j Chat Memory node

+You can use the Neo4j Chat Memory node to use Neo4j as a memory server for storing chat history.

+See [here](docs/chat-memory-store.md) for more details

+3. Neo4j Credentials

+You can use these credentials to authenticate the above nodes.
+See [here](docs/credentials.md) for more details

 ## Prerequisites